microsoft/azure-pipelines-tasks/docs/yaml/appservice-yaml.md

     slotName: staging
     # deploy to slot

+    runTimeStack: 'Ruby 2.3'
+    startUpCommand: ''
+    # Applicable for WebApp on Linux

     virtualApplication: 'myvirtualwebapp'
     # name of the Virtual application that has been configured in the Azure portal.